 Park visitors may borrow life jackets free of charge to use while at the river.
 Please use them and return them when you leave the river.
 Remember: every vessel must have a life vest (personal flotation device) for each person on board the vessel.
 Children under age 13 must wear a securely fastened life vest while on board any vessel.
 All life vests must be (1) U.S. Coast Guard approved, (2) in safe and serviceable condition, and (3) of proper size for the person wearing it.

 Life jackets are available at the Tyler Bend Visitor Center, Buffalo Point Ranger Station, and Steel Creek Visitor Contact Station.
 A variety of sizes from infant to oversized adult life jackets are available.
-Again, please return life jackets to the loaner station when you have finished with them.
+Please return life jackets to the loaner station that you got them from when you have finished with them.

 Swim Safe.
 Life jackets save lives.

 Do you have on a life jacket so you can help your child if he/she falls in the river?
 Can you swim fast enough, maybe against the current, to reach him/her in time?

 A child can drown in as little as twenty seconds.
 Wearing a life jacket can allow time for a successful rescue.